-For each applicant, the Honours co-ordinator will calculate the average for the top-four Level 3 BIO/GEN units, and check that the student meets the Faculty requirements for Honours entry (note that the ultimate decision for Honours entry is made at Faculty level).
+For each applicant, the Honours co-ordinator will calculate the average for the top-four Level 3 units, and check that the student meets the Faculty requirements for Honours entry (note that the ultimate decision for Honours entry is made at Faculty level).

 The Honours co-ordinator will allocate projects in late November-December.
 Students will need to be contactable via email during this time to accept or decline project offers.
 Note that both the Semester 1 and Semester 2 projects are allocated during this time, for projects starting the following year.

-For students that receive (and accept) a project offer from the School, they will also receive a separate notification from the Faculty regarding their enrolment in Honours.
+For students that receive (and accept) a project offer from the School, they will also receive a separate notification from the Faculty regarding their enrollment in Honours.
 Honours commences two weeks prior to Week 1 of Semester.
-This is to enable students to undertake a 2-week Induction Program before they start their honours projects.
+This is to enable students to undertake a 2-week Training Program before they start their honours projects.
 Successful applicants will receive an email from Fiona close to the commencement date outlining the Induction Program.

-What does the induction program involve?
+What does the training program involve?

 - Meeting School staff